apache/iotdb/docs/Development.md

 ### Contributing Bug Reports

 If you encounter a problem, you should first confirm the problem you found is a real bug, which means that it is not error outputs or caused by your error configuration or commands.
-Then try to search mail list to check whehter other people hava faced the same situation.
+Then try to search mail list to check whether other people have faced the same situation.
+If it is not met before, welcome to report an issue.

 Once you are sure it is a bug, it may be reported by creating a JIRA but without creating a pull request.
 In the bug report, you should provide enough information to understand, isolate and ideally reproduce the bug.
 Unreproducible bugs, or simple error reports, may be closed.